top of page

 Myth 2: Solar Panels are Inefficient

-Another common misconception is that solar panels are not efficient enough to justify their installation.
-Many people mistakenly believe that solar panels require direct sunlight to function effectively.
-While it's true that solar panels work best in sunny conditions, they can still generate electricity even on cloudy days.
+Many people believe that solar panels are not efficient enough to justify their installation.
+They often think solar panels require direct sunlight to function effectively.
+While it's true that solar panels work best in sunny conditions, they can still generate electricity on cloudy days.

 Modern solar panels can achieve efficiencies of 20% or higher.
-This means that they can convert a significant portion of sunlight into usable energy.
-Advances in technology continue to improve panel efficiency, making them more effective in a variety of conditions.
+This means they can convert a significant portion of sunlight into usable energy.
+Advances in technology continue to improve panel efficiency, making them more effective in various conditions.

 Myth 3: Solar Energy Requires Lots of Maintenance

 Once installed, most solar panels require minimal maintenance, primarily regular cleaning to ensure maximum efficiency.
-Most models come with warranties of 25 years or more, which means the panels are built to last and withstand various weather conditions.
+Many models come with warranties of 25 years or more, meaning the panels are built to last and withstand various weather conditions.

-Research shows that a simple cleaning routine can improve their performance by as much as 25%.
+Research indicates that a simple cleaning routine can improve their performance by up to 25%.
 Regular checks from professionals may be sufficient to ensure that everything is functioning smoothly.

 Close-up view of a solar panel cleaning process